EmulatorJS/EmulatorJS/README.md

     EJS_gameUrl = ''; // Url to Game rom
     EJS_core = 'nes';
     EJS_lightgun = false; // Lightgun
+    EJS_pathtodata = 'data/'; //path to all of the wasm and js files.
+MUST all be in the same directory!!
+Must end with /
 </script>
 <script src="loader.js"></script>
 ```